 - Several years ago, a Zika virus epidemic terrorized countries across the globe.
 After receiving funding from CIRM, a UC San Diego scientist used stem cells to grow a clump of brain cells to test existing medications for potential Zika treatments.

-- The research led to re-purposing an already FDA-approved drug to block the virus from dividing and to prevent transmission between mother and child.
+- The research led to the discovery that an already FDA-approved drug can block the Zika virus from dividing.
+It is believed that once applied to the clinical population, this drug will prevent transmission between mother and child.

 CIRM Grants Awarded to Help Fight COVID-19